-Discrimination and harassment can be defined as unwelcome conduct on the basis of actual or perceived membership in a protected class, by any member or group of the University community.
+Discrimination is defined as unwelcome conduct based on actual or perceived membership in a protected class, by any member or group of the University community.

 Saint Leo University has a strong commitment to principles of equal employment opportunity and equal access to education.
-Saint Leo University does not discriminate on the basis of age, color, disability, ethnic origin, genetic information, sex, gender, national origin, race, religion, or veteran status, or any other category protected by federal, state, or local law in its educational programs, admissions policies, financial aid, employment, or other school administered programs.
+Saint Leo University does not discriminate based on age, color, disability, ethnic origin, genetic information, sex, gender, nationality, race, religion, or veteran status, or any other category protected by federal, state, or local law in its educational programs, admissions policies, financial aid, employment, or other school administered programs.